Korner - Home Security Anyone Can Use and Everyone Can Afford

 - Alarm - The Stick also emits a piercing tone when an intrusion is detected, which can be disabled from the App.

 - Arming/Disarming - The system can be armed and disarmed remotely from the App.
-In addition, the user can set auto arming and disarming based on a schedule.

 - Control - The system can be controlled from either the App or a computer.